aureliosustaita/do/README.md

 sprint-2-tasklist
 sprint-3-calendar
 sprint-4-polish

 Merge Process:
 Each branch will be merged only after completing the sprint goal.
 Follow best practices: Pull Requests, commit messages.
-Step 5: Progress Update (Week 9 Submission)

-✅ Task List screen created.
-✅ Tasks can be added and edited.
-✅ Swipe-up to delete task in detail view works.
-✅ Calendar screen displays with basic navigation.
-✅ Tasks saved using UserDefaults.

-### Models

-[Add table of models]

-### Networking

-- [Add list of network requests by screen ]
-- [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]